Altomare/altomare.github.io/content/docs/otrona/documentation.md

 | 92-07-0036    | 84/05 | 1.1     | Otrona 2001 GW-Basic Guide                     |          |
 {{< /table >}}

-Known about but no data:
-* Multiplan documentation
-* GPIB/Multifunction Technical Manual
-* MS-DOS Programmer's Guide (with Macroassembler)
-* Attache MS-DOS BIOS Listing

-Needs pictures and if they have a publication #
-* Technical Notes binder
-* Technical Manual binder

-"Technical Notes Manual" is a big 13-chapter manual containing technical notes.
-It's probably from 1983 as it mentions Otrona Advanced Systems instead of Otrona Corporation.
-It containts the earlier "Technical Notes" document

-**TO-DO**: Scan and upload

 ### User's Guides

 User guides were distributed in binders with individual chapters to fill them.